tintinweb/hallucinate.sol/README.md

 # Hallucinate.sol
 <sub><b>ℹ️ This is a PoC for HackWek! - a Diligence internal 5-day Hackathon.
-The idea was to have fun learning about RNN's, text prediction, and connect this to solidity smart contracts 🙌.</b></sub>
+My plan was to have fun learning about tensorflow, RNN's, text-prediction, and connect this to solidity smart contracts 🙌.</b></sub>

 😵‍💫 A Recurrent Neural Network (RNN) hallucinating solidity source code.